Associate Degrees in Criminal Justice in Louisiana

 Louisiana is home to a number of government and nonprofit agencies that advance the cause of criminal justice in this state.
-According to Equal Voice for Families, Louisiana recently passed the Raise the Age Act (2016).
+The Raise the Age Act recently went through the Louisiana Senate, rerouting 17-year-old offenders to the juvenile justice system (U.S. News, 2018).
 This act aims to improve the juvenile justice system in a number of ways.
 The plan may strengthen the education system, give juvenile suspects access to counsel, and let more nonviolent offenders serve out their sentences at home.

-Can an Associate's degree in criminal justice help you reach your professional goals?
+Can an associate degree in criminal justice help you reach your professional goals?
 Find out now by contacting schools below.

 Criminal Justice Associate's Programs in Louisiana